 She barked in my face.
 I jumped back.
 I wasn’t expecting that.
 I looked over at Winona, who was looking ready to dart.

-I felt relieved.
+I turned to her.
 She wasn’t hunting us.
 “I’m not a dog.”

 “You smell like one.”

-“You’re not much of a hunting a dog, are you?”
+“You’re not much of a hunting dog, are you?”

 “Me?
 No. I don’t need to hunt.
 The food comes to me.”
 She swatted the tags hanging from her collar.
-Then cocked her head to the side.
+Then she tilted her head to the side.
 “So, what are you then?”

 “I’m a fox.”
 I watched as her nose inhaled my scent.